nidhisht/python-cricket-api/README.md

 ## How to run the API in Visual Studio Code
 #### 1. Create Virtual Environment
-Run following command:
+Run the command:
 `python -m venv .\venv`

-#### 2. Install the library
+#### 2. Install the libraries
-Run following command:
+Run the commands:
 `pip install requests`
 `pip install flask`

 #### 3. Run flask
-Run following command:
+Run the command:
 `flask run`